The Improved 6th St. Walkway is now open!

-The Sixth Street Walkway, also known as Officer William Loughrey Walkway, is owned by the CRA.
-The heavily used path is an open space that connects East Cambridge and Kendall Square and provides seating and shade to visitors, employees and residents.
+The 6th Street Walkway, also known as Officer William Loughrey Walkway is now open to the public after undergoing renovations!
+The heavily used path is an open space owned by the CRA that connects East Cambridge and Kendall Square and provides seating and shade to visitors, employees and residents.

 Binney / Galileo Streetscape Redesign